Exawind/openturbine/docs/dev_plan.md

 *Use-case priority:* Time-domain simulation of land-based wind turbine dynamics coupled to computational fluid dynamics for fluid-structure-interaction.

-## Programming language and models

-`OpenTurbine` is envisioned with a core written in C++ and leveraging [Kokkos](https://github.com/kokkos/kokkos) as its performance-portability library with inspiration from the ExaWind stack including Nalu-Wind CFD.

 ## Design drivers and considerations

 `OpenTurbine` is a relatively small, narrowly scoped software project.